gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 Writing for reuse requires writing without context.
 These guidelines help to make sure that topics are written for reuse in a variety of contexts.

-- **Make few assumptions about reading order** because you might not know how users come to the topic.
+- **Make few assumptions about reading order** because you might not know how users approach the topic.
 Also, depending on the context, topics within a collection might be organized differently.
 - **Provide contextual cues** to help readers understand where information belongs within a large structure.
 For example, if sequential order is important in a complex task, provide a sense of what comes before and after a topic.
 - **Give the precise location of related information.** Avoid the words *above* or *below* in the text as much as possible.
 These indicators have no meaning in a non-linear context.
 Instead, use *next* or *previous* if the information is contained in the same topic (article in our case).